lojikil/pastiche-npm-public/presentation.md

 ---

-# What can go: locations are a footgun
+# what can go: locations are a footgun

 - `@lojikil/foobar` is a scoped package
 - `lojikil/foobar` is a GitHub repo